ggibson5972/driverData/README.md

 # driverData
-This code is for an internship application.
-Involves reading two different commands from a text file and storing / manipulating read data accordingly and return total distance and average speed.
+This code is for the Root internship application.
+Involves reading two different commands from a text file and storing / manipulating read data accordingly and return total distance and average speed for each driver.

 The problem solving process is as follows:
 1) Understand how the supplied data is structured in the text file